jottinger/grappaexample/src/docs/article.md

     }
 }</pre>

+Most of this should be fairly simple; it's the same pattern we've seen used in our other tests.

 > I don't actually drink, myself, so...
 I keep imagining some biker bar in the American southwest selling a beer called "Old 66," and in my imagination "duck vomit" is the kind of wine that comes in a resealable plastic bag.